ygoex/yetty/README.md

 npm install
 ```

-### 4. Edit _data/metadata.json
+### 4. Edit _data/metadata.json and adjust the values to your details.

 ### 5. Run Eleventy

-For local development and reload http://localhost:8081/ when a template, style or js changes:
+For local development:
 ```
 npm start
 ```

-To build for production:
+To build a production version:
 ```
 npm run build
 ```